RichardRajuChirayath/EthicalHackingNotes/Day04/readme.md

 ## 🏷️ **MAC Address**

-A MAC address is a unique code given to every device’s network card, like a digital name tag It helps devices recognize each other within the same local network (like Wi-Fi at home).
+A MAC address is a unique code given to every device’s network card, like a digital name tag.
+It helps devices recognize each other within the same local network (like Wi-Fi at home).
 It looks something like 00:1A:2B:3C:4D:5E and is usually permanent.
-Unlike IP addresses, MAC addresses don’t change and work at a lower level of communication.You can find yours using ipconfig /all (Windows) or ifconfig (Linux/Mac).
+Unlike IP addresses, MAC addresses don’t change and work at a lower level of communication.
+You can find yours using ipconfig /all (Windows) or ifconfig (Linux/Mac).
 - **Format:** `00:1A:2B:3C:4D:5E` (six pairs of hexadecimal digits)
 - **Use:** Used for communication within the same **local network**.